nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ##  **Graduate Student at the University of North Carolina at Chapel Hill**

 I am a graduate student working at the [Sheridan](https://circlelab.unc.edu/) and [Propper](https://beelab.web.unc.edu/) Labs.
-I am from Ecuador, and eventhough it is a country full of resources, it has a **big** opportunity gap (see Ecuador increasing [poverty](https://www.macrotrends.net/countries/ECU/ecuador/poverty-rate) and [violence](https://www.macrotrends.net/countries/ECU/ecuador/murder-homicide-rate)rates ).
+I am from Ecuador, and eventhough it is a country full of resources, it has a **big** opportunity gap (see Ecuador increasing [poverty](https://www.macrotrends.net/countries/ECU/ecuador/poverty-rate) and [violence](https://www.macrotrends.net/countries/ECU/ecuador/murder-homicide-rate) rates).
 My academic interests come from living in a country where children across socioeconomic strata are exposed to different experiences that puts them at risk of a variety of negative life outcomes.

 My research broadly explores: